Legend of the Eight Samurai: Production

 Legend of the Eight Samurai was influenced by Star Wars.

 Adaptation

 The film preserves little of the plot or characterization, and none of the feel of the Bakin original.
 Instead it builds on the basic template – collecting a band of warriors together to accomplish a task, better known from films such as Kurosawa's Seven Samurai.
 While some of the back story and key elements like the beads remain, even the eight dog brothers are substantially changed, to the extent of Keno's feminine disguise becoming actual womanhood.

 Effects

 Fantastical elements in the film are brought to life with a combination of props, wire work, and post-production special effects.
-While the best of these like the eight glowing beads work well, others such as the rubber giant flying snake have aged less gracefully.
+The sequences were the work of the Tokusatsu Laboratory effects team, led by director Nobuo Yajima, who previously had worked on another adaptation of the Hakkenden story, Message From Space.
+Optical animation was handled by Toho Eizo Bijuitsu and Den Film Effect - the company co-founded by Toho and Tsuburaya alum Sadao Iizuka.
 The film version maintains the ero-guro elements of Kamata's book, including a nude blood-bathing rejuvenation scene.